lentan1029/csv2ics/README.md

 # template
-Meteorjs with React template, using Flow Router
+Meteorjs with React template, using Flow Router.
-Based on Discover Meteor tutorial
+Based on Discover Meteor tutorial.